 We’d all like a fortnight sunning ourselves on the Riviera, but sometimes there’s just not the time.
 So, if you’re busy spending your summer working on your start-up, or just fancy a city break instead, there is still a way to top up your tan — even if it is cheating a little.

 False tanning and fake bronzers for men have been steadily improving and you can now achieve a California-grade glow from the comfort of your very own bathroom.
-Le Labo’s bronzer, for example, is formulated with turmeric and sunflower extract to ensure it gives you a natural hue.
+If you’re new to the self-tanning game, we’d recommend starting off slow with War Paint‘s tinted moisturiser, which will build a gradual glow.
 Clinique’s offering, meanwhile, is free from oil and fragrance — so you won’t arouse suspicion that you’re dabbling with fake tan.
 And Tom Ford’s Bronzing Gel has been created to make you look subtly sun-kissed — without veering too close to the ‘orange’ danger zone.

 Clinique For Men Face Bronzer